 In their 1979 paper Erd\H{o}s et al.~\cite{ET79} asked: If $G$ is $(a,b)$-choosable and $c, d \in \N$ are such that $c/d > a/b$, must $G$ be $(c,d)$-choosable?
 A negative answer to this question is given in~\cite{GT09}.
-Erd\H{o}s et. al. also asked: If $G$ is $(a,b)$-choosable, does it follow that $G$ is $(at,bt)$-choosable for each $t \in \N$?
+Erd\H{o}s et al. also asked: If $G$ is $(a,b)$-choosable, does it follow that $G$ is $(at,bt)$-choosable for each $t \in \N$?
 Tuza and Voigt~\cite{TV96} showed that the answer to this question is yes when $a=2$ and $b=1$.
-However, in general, a negative answer to this question was recently given in~\cite{DH18}.\footnote{In~\cite{DH18} for each $a \geq 4$, a graph that is $(a,1)$-choosable but not $(2a,2)$-choosable is constructed.} In this note we will briefly consider the fractional DP-coloring analogues of both of these questions.
+However, in general, a negative answer to this question was recently given in~\cite{DH18}.It was shown that for each $a \geq 4$, a graph that is $(a,1)$-choosable but not $(2a,2)$-choosable can be constructed.
+We briefly consider the fractional DP-coloring analogues of both of these questions below.